 - Work for a government agency.
 If you want to use your degree to serve the public, you might consider working for a government agency, public health institute, or think tank.
 Chemists provide valuable scientific insight to issues concerning public health, public policy and legislation, environmental stewardship, and hazardous materials management.

 - Work in education.
 If you see yourself teaching students about the periodic table, chemical reactions, and biochemistry, a double major in chemistry and education is the career track for you.
 Colleges and universities offer the opportunity to conduct original research while teaching students more advanced science.
 If you feel called to find a job as a professor, our master of biomedical sciences program is a good place to get acquainted with the rigors of doctoral research.

 - Work for a nonprofit.
 You can also use your knowledge of science more holistically, advocating for a specific cause that you believe in.
 The liberal arts courses you take along with your chemistry requirements teach you to put science into context, making it relatable to non-experts.
-Our bioethics minor is one way to expand your skill set, prompting you to engage with the ethical and moral aspects of medicine, technology, and pharmaceuticals.
+Our bioethics and medical humanities minor is one way to expand your skill set, prompting you to engage with the ethical and moral aspects of medicine, technology, and pharmaceuticals.

 Unlock Your Potential

 Recent graduates of our program have gone on to do great things.
 Some are pursuing a Ph.D. in programs at Brown University, University of Massachusetts Amherst, University of Connecticut, and Boston College.
 Others have found jobs as chemists at local companies, including Solutia, Morton Salt, and Minute Maid.
 Many graduates have chosen to pursue teaching careers as well, often finding positions in high schools in Western Massachusetts.

 “For me, the main difference between high school and college is that you can actually pursue science outside of the classroom.”